-AILA National Office 1331 G Street NW, Suite 300, Washington, DC 20005 Phone: 202.507.7600 | Fax: 202.783.7853 | www.aila.org The executive branch's authority to grant deferred action is derived from the federal immigration statute and regulations as well as the long-standing principle of prosecutorial discretion used by every law enforcement agency.
+To begin with, it is AILA's judgment that the President has acted well within his legal authority.
+The executive branch's authority to grant deferred action is derived from the federal immigration statute and regulations as well as the long-standing principle of prosecutorial discretion used by every law enforcement agency.
 It is common practice for law enforcement agencies and their individual officers to decide how and to what extent to pursue a particular case based on established priorities.
 A law enforcement officer who declines to pursue a case against a person has favorably exercised prosecutorial discretion.
 In a 1999 letter, 28 Republican and Democratic members of Congress (including the Chair of the Judiciary Committee at that time, Lamar Smith) called for prosecutorial discretion in immigration enforcement: "The principle of the prosecutorial discretion is well-established."

 Prosecutorial discretion ensures the smart use of finite enforcement resources.
-DHS cannot possibly deport everyone who is living unauthorized in the United States.
+The Department of Homeland Security (DHS) cannot possibly deport everyone who is living unauthorized in the United States.
 Such a mass deportation is not only completely unrealistic but also an unwise policy choice as it would gravely fracture American society, negatively impact businesses, and hurt the economy.
 For these very reasons, Republican and Democratic leaders have spoken against the idea of deporting over 11 million undocumented immigrants.
 DHS and every other enforcement agency must choose priorities.
 Keeping America safe by focusing on those who present real threats to our national security and public safety is the right focus.

-In the past 50 years, Republican and Democratic presidents have designated various groups of people for temporary relief from immigration enforcement by granting deferred action or using a similar tool.
+Over the past 50 years, Republican and Democratic presidents have designated various groups of people for temporary relief from immigration enforcement by granting deferred action or using a similar tool.
 In 1990, President Bush provided blanket protection from deportation for up to 1.5 million unauthorized spouses and children of immigrants, about 40 percent of the total unauthorized population at the time.
 Other presidents have provided temporary protection to victims of domestic violence, the family members of military service members, widows and widowers, as well as people from specific countries or regions such as Cuba, Haiti, Southeast Asia or the Persian Gulf.